 There is no doubting that Özil’s offer is an honourable gesture, and one that will have a positive impact on the life of a man who has dedicated his life to his football club.
 However, by going straight to Twitter to share his offer, he implicitly went against the club’s decision.
 In offering to keep Quy in a job, he made it clear that he believes that what his superiors at Arsenal did is wrong.
 Crucially, he did so on a public platform rather than behind closed doors, sharing his feelings directly with his 25 million followers.

 This doesn’t seem like that big a deal but, in football, players don’t usually have much of a voice.
-They have previously been limited to 2-minute interviews before or after a game, where they will stick to a strict script of pre-defined lines and clichés.
+They are typically limited to 2-minute interviews before or after a game, where they will stick to a strict script of pre-defined lines and clichés.
 “There’s no such thing as an easy game”, “we will have to put a shift in” and “the opposition are a top top team”, they will say before the game.
 After the game, with a bit more colour in their cheeks and a wry grin on their faces, they will turn to “I’m really proud of the team performance”, “the result is the most important thing at the end of the day” and “we’re just taking each game as it comes”.

 Even the players’ social media accounts, which you would expect to showcase a little more of their personality, are typically managed by their agent or publicist, meaning the content tends to toe the club line.
 Of late, though, we have begun to see players increasing the volume of their voice.